strbrgr/jochen/content/posts/road-to-512k.md

 ---
 A year ago I built my website using SvelteKit as it was the only Frontend framework that I haven't touched.
 Once I had my first release out I revisited my decision.

 I'm fascinated by performance and optimizations of systems.
 My website is and will always be static.
 I don't need to handle user interaction that go beyond routing.
-Are SvelteKit and JavaScript the wrong tool?
+Are SvelteKit and JavaScript the wrong tools?

 ## Finding the right tool